Moksel-arch/Mokgadi-Selepe-AWS--re-Start-Journey/Projects/Readme.md

 Welcome to my project portfolio.
 This repository documents my journey in cloud computing.
 It currently features a group project from the AWS re/Start program (06 October 2025 Cohort).

-I will be updating this file with two more upcoming projects soon.
+I will be updating this file with one more upcoming project soon.

 ---